Holmusk/tech-blog/blog/2021-05-29-using-rust.md

 - The image is then downloaded, preprocessed, run through our models, and a food tip is generated for the image.
 - The food tip, inference results and the image hash [^1] form the final response.

-## Stack decisions: Rust and haskell
+## Stack decisions: Rust and Haskell

 Haskell is used for the client facing API, and it's for other ad-hoc tasks such as reading/writing to a database among others.